sensu-plugins/sensu-extensions-system-profile/README.md

 This check extension collects Linux system metrics.
-This extension reads and parses `/proc/stat`, `/proc/loadavg`, `/proc/net/dev`, and `/proc/meminfo` to produce the system metrics in the Graphite plaintext format.
+This extension reads and parses `/proc/stat`, `/proc/loadavg`, `/proc/net/dev`, and `/proc/meminfo` to produce Linux system metrics in the Graphite plaintext format.
+Sensu can send the collected metrics to Graphite or another TSDB such as InfluxDB.

 ## Installation